Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

 In our programs, data is stored in **constants** or **variables** which also have some type, and take up memory in the computer.
 Each type prescribes how much memory it needs, which is a number of bytes (b) (As you probably know, 1 byte contains 8 bits, and a bit is either 0 or 1).

 Memory is for program performance like water is for life.
 So it is important that we don't use (waste) too much memory.
 This also means that our program data values better be packed together in memory.
-This is done by storing values of composite data together in successive (_contiguous_) places in memory, so that reading in data from various caches will be much faster, or as we say: _locality is maximized_.
+This is done by storing values of composite data together in successive (_contiguous_) places in memory, so that reading in data from various caches will be much faster, or as it is phrased: _locality is maximized_.

 Values, constants and variables combined with operators form _expressions_, like `(a + b) * 3`.
 Expressions result in a value, which can be assigned to other variables, like `x = (a + b) * 3;`, forming a _statement_.
 Each statement in Jai ends with a semi-colon `;` and uses one code line for best readability.